arendjvr/Cybernet-addon/README.md

 Networked Liver

+Pain Regulator (reduces pain by a flat offset)

+<h2>Royalty parts:</h2>

+Networked coagulator & healing enhancer

+Flesh Adapter (increases beauty)

 <h1>Plans for the future:</h1>

 Royalty inspired implants

 More brain impants

-Replacement bodyparts that have a more specific function (pain reduction, mood, etc.)
+Replacement bodyparts that have a more specific function (pain inducer, mood, etc.)

 More parts like lymphatic nodes